farmOS/farmOS.js/docs/entities.md

 };
 ```

 As you can see, this works even for the elements of the array, which have been reduced to simple strings, rather than the previous objects.
 The `$or` and `$eq` are therefore considered __implicit operators__.
-Another implicit operator is the `$and` operator wherever there is object notation.
-In essence, the `filter` object itself is shorthand for:
+Another implicit operator is the `$and` operator, which is essentially present wherever there is object notation.
+In fact, the `filter` object itself is shorthand for:

 ```js
 const filter = {